Rules and Regulations

 So, the Squad IC would be saying something like: Good afternoon (rank), Year (level) IC reporting, total strength is xxx, present strength is xxx, absent strength is xxx.

-inform the lecturer of how many people he/she is teaching in total.
+This is to inform the lecturer of how many people he/she is teaching in total.

 15. First Aid Manual (FAM) and a water bottle are compulsory for all CCA session.
 A 500ml Ice Mountain Water Bottle is only required on PT sessions.